 Getting your traditional Indian clothes tailor-made

 I ended up getting my Saree tailor-made at Little India.
-If you live in Singapore, my tailor is Tekka Trends and it cost me S$220 (+$30 for express tailoring since I procrastinated too long…).
-I know it was pricey, but it’s the option that made the most sense to me since I planned to get a few uses out of this saree, and also I’ll be sharing it with my sister.
+At that time, it cost me S$220 to custom make my saree (+$30 for express tailoring since I procrastinated too long…).
+It was pricey, but it’s the option that made the most sense to me since I planned to get a few uses out of this saree, and also I’ll be sharing it with my sister.

 First, you need to decide on the colors you want to wear.
 As a guest at an Indian wedding, you are encouraged to wear bright and colorful clothes.
 Vibrant blue, mint green, orange, and bright pink are good choices of colors.
 The only color you should avoid is red since the bride would be wearing red at one of the main events.
 My tailor had a series of designer sarees to choose from, so I just picked one from his selection.
 I chose an orange, gold, and black saree for mine.

 Next, you can customize how the blouse (top) will look like.
-You can customize the length of the sleeves, how low/high the neck and the back cutting will be and how long you want the blouse to be.
+You can customize the length of the sleeves, how low/high the neck and the back cutting will be, and how long you want the blouse to be.
 Normally, you want the blouse to be about a crop top length since you’re supposed to show a little bit of skin on your midriff.
-Don’t worry though, it will still look tasteful since you’ll also be covered by the saree draping.
+But don’t worry if you’re concerned about showing skin – most of it will actually be covered by the saree draping.

 Whatever color and blouse you end up picking, make sure you also get your saree pre-stitched into a skirt.
-This will save you so much time since saree folding is pretty difficult and involves many safety pins.
+This will save you so much time since saree draping is difficult and involves many, many safety pins.
 Getting it pre-stitched means you can just wear it like a skirt!